michaelklopf/NodeAuthBackboneReact/README.md

 ===
 Instead of cluttering the web.js (also known as app.js or server.js), we separate the configuration for the start of the server from the routes and database configuration.
 That enables us to easier maintain the code.
 All back-end related code is saved in the app folder.

 The Backbone part works in similar ways.
-The code is divided between collections, models, and views.
-The entry point is called app.js, all the Backbone code is found in the js folder of the static (or public) content.
+The code is divided between collections and models.
+React.js for the views.
+The entry point is called app.js, all the Backbone and React.js code is found in the js folder of the static (or public) content.

-In routes.js we created a REST API to operate on the database, which is called by our front-end code.
+In routes.js of the app folder we created a REST API to operate on the database, which is used by the front-end code.

+routes.js in the static folder is used by React as a mixin to call the paths via the Backbone router.

 examples.js is the name of the collection, which holds all the example.js objects.
 An example holds a name and a mail.
 These are saved in the database as is.

 To do
 ===
-The next step is to make use of MarionetteJS and discover more Backbone features.

-On the backend side, we need to structure the routes better, to prevent the routes.js from growing too large.

-I'm trying to add Jasmin for testing.
+Hide elements in the navbar.
+Secure routes of Backbone router.